How to Fix Outlook Error 500

 Remove unnecessary admin roles

 • Select the admin roles that aren’t necessary and only retain those the user requires.
-For instance, in the case of the user Jatin Makhija, we’ve selected only the Exchange Administrator role and removed all other admin roles.
+For example, in the case of the user Jatin Makhija, we’ve selected only the Exchange Administrator role and removed all other admin roles.

 • Click on the Save Changes button to complete this change.